 Water supply is delivered by sub artesian bores pumped into a bottom tank then pumped to a head tank and gravity fed to the town.
-Urandangi is similar.
 This water is not processed through a water treatment plant but it manually chlorinated.
+The Urandangi water supply is currently listed as 'Non Potable'.